marshallswain/feathers-mongoose-starter/readme.md

-## Feathers server with Steal and CanJS on the client
+## FeathersJS server with Gulp/Webpack and CanJS

 ### What's Included